What Is Natural Dog Food?

-Below, Dr. Nelson explains current industry standards for natural kibble, and weighs in on whether this food is right for your pet.
+Below, Dr. Nelson explains current industry standards for natural kibble and weighs up whether this food is right for your pet.

 Minimally processed can be fine, but sometimes that means it has no preservatives, so you need to be careful with expiration dates.”
 If it’s preservative-free, buy less of it.
-Ideally, you’d choose a food that contains natural preservatives like vitamin C and vitamin E rather than no preservatives at all.
+Ideally, you’d choose food containing natural preservatives like vitamin C and vitamin E rather than no preservatives at all.